PythonADI/python-122/docs/homework_3.md

   - Prints the word in reverse order
 - Reference the approach in `strings.py` (from the loops directory)

-### 7. Using Enumerate
-- Create a script that uses the enumerate function to work with a list of items:
-  - Create a list of at least 5 fruits or other items
-  - Use enumerate to print each item with its position (index + 1)
-  - Use conditional logic to mark even-positioned items differently
-- Base your approach on `enumerate.py`

 ## Submission Guidelines
 1. Create a folder named `homework_3` in your GitHub repository.